TherapyNottingham/TN2021/content/authors/rachel/_index.md

 ---
 Rachel is an integrative Psychotherapist who works within a Humanistic, developmental, and relational framework.

-Prior to qualifying as a psychotherapist, Rachel worked for over 10 years as a Hypnotherapist in private practice.
+Before qualifying as a psychotherapist, Rachel worked for over 10 years as a Hypnotherapist in private practice.
 Rachel has particular interest and experience in supporting clients through anxiety, substance addictions, phobias, and complex traumas including Post-Traumatic Stress Disorder (PTSD).
 She believes in the value of the therapeutic relationship as a way towards personal growth and recovery.